What are your shop hours?

 when can I come in and what can I do?

 Not interested in mechanic work?
-We have plenty of other volunteer opportunities, listed under the Get Involved tab.
+We have plenty of other volunteer opportunities, listed under the Volunteer tab.

 Will you buy my bike or sell it for me?

 No, but we're more than happy to take your bike as a tax-deductible donation!
 All donated bikes are either fixed up and donated to a person in need or sold at a discounted rate to raise funds for bike education and programming.